List of Bewitched characters: Apothecary

-An witches' apothecary named Postlethwaite (“Postlethwaite‘s Potent Potions”) (Bernie Kopell) is an amorous old warlock from whom help for supernatural illnesses is occasionally sought.
+A witches' apothecary named Postlethwaite (“Postlethwaite‘s Potent Potions”) (Bernie Kopell) is an amorous old warlock from whom help for supernatural illnesses is occasionally sought.
 He appears in four episodes.

 Betty

 Betty, the secretary at McMann and Tate, was played by various actresses, including Jill Foster (ten appearances) and Marcia Wallace.

 Sheila Sommers

 Sheila Sommers (Nancy Kovack) is Darrin's wealthy former fiancée and Samantha's nemesis.
 She appeared three times in the series: in the pilot episode ("I, Darrin, Take This Witch, Samantha"), and in "Snob in the Grass", where she tries to seduce Darrin, only to be publicly humiliated by Samantha's witchcraft.
 She also appeared in the 1968 episode "If They Never Met".

-Nancy Kovack also appears as the character Clio Vanita, Darrins beautiful and flirtatious female client from Italy in the two-part episode "Cousin Serena Strikes Again".
+Nancy Kovack also appears as the character Clio Vanita, Darrin's beautiful and flirtatious female client from Italy in the two-part episode "Cousin Serena Strikes Again".

 Howard McMann

 Howard McMann (Roland Winters, Leon Ames) is Larry Tate's business partner, and appears only twice during the series, in "Man of the Year" and "What Makes Darrin Run".